CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1969 - The Jack D. and Barbara Weiss Goldberg Residence, 119 Wyneding Hill Road, Manchester CT.
 2367 sf.
 Built by Stone and Goldberg; HVAC, George Langer; B/W photos William Maris.
 Featured in Architectural Record Houses of 1969; and the New York Times, 1969.
 Barbara Goldberg remarried; she passed away in 2010.
 Deeded to her husband, Robert P. Tucker.
 Deeded to Susan Goldberg.
 Sold in 2015 to Joshua Pearson and Darko Tresjnak.

 1969 - The Kenneth Cooper House, 35 Bufflehead Lane, Orleans MA.
 Designed with Richard Henderson and Robert Siegel.
 Built by Anderson and Murray.
 Top left photo by Bill Maris.
 1263 sf.
 Commissioned in 1968.
 Built by Anderson and Murray.
 Featured in Architectural Record Houses of 1970.
-Sold in 2003 to Williams and Dorothy Carr.
+Sold in 2003 to William and Dorothy Carr, still owners as of 2024.

 1970 - 41 Milina Drive, East Hampton NY.
 Designed by Richard Henderson.
 Sold to Hood C. Donald.
 Sold in 2022 to Mayer David.